weaviate/weaviate-io/docs/weaviate/concepts/vector-index.md

 ![Supermarket map visualization](./img/supermarket.svg "Supermarket map visualization"){:height="75%" width="75%"}

-## How to choose the right vector index plugin
+## How to choose the right vector index type
-The first vector-storage plugin Weaviate supports is [HNSW](./vector-index-plugins.md#hnsw), which is also the default vector index type.
+The first vector-storage type Weaviate supports is [HNSW](./vector-index.md#hnsw), which is also the default vector index type.
 Typical for HNSW is that this index type is super fast at query time, but more costly when it comes to the building process (adding data with vectors).
 If your use case values fast data upload higher than super fast query time and high scalability, then other vector index types may be a better solution (e.g. [Spotify's Annoy](https://github.com/spotify/annoy)).
 If you want to contribute to a new index type, you can always contact us or make a pull request to Weaviate and build your own index type.
 Stay tuned for updates!

 ## Configuration of vector index type
 The index type can be specified per data class.
 Currently the only index type is HNSW, so all data objects will be indexed using the HNSW algorithm unless you specify otherwise in your [data schema](/docs/weaviate/configuration/schema-configuration.md).